SVL-simulator/runner/docs/Python/README.md

 1. In the `Test Cases` tab in the Web UI click on the `API Only` test case.
 2. At the bottom of the Web UI, click on the red "Run" (triangle/play) button to start the API-only simulation.

-See simulator documentation on the [Web UI Simulations tab](https://www.lgsvlsimulator.com/docs/simulations-tab/) for more information on setting up simulations.
+See simulator documentation on the [Web UI Simulations tab](https://www.svlsimulator.com/docs/simulations-tab/) for more information on setting up simulations.

 Launching Apollo alongside the Simulator
 -------------------------
 ### Installing (and Building) Apollo 5.0
-Please follow the instructions on the LGSVL Simulator documentation website to for [Running Apollo 5.0 with LGSVL Simulator](https://www.lgsvlsimulator.com/docs/apollo5-0-instructions/) if you have not already done so.
-This will involve installing Docker CE, Nvidia Docker and the LGSVL Docker image, then cloning the lgsvl fork of the Apollo 5.0 sources, and finally building Apollo and the bridge.
+Please follow the instructions on the SVL Simulator documentation website to for [Running Apollo 5.0 with SVL Simulator](https://www.svlsimulator.com/docs/apollo5-0-instructions/) if you have not already done so.
+This will involve installing Docker CE, Nvidia Docker and the SVL Docker image, then cloning the lgsvl fork of the Apollo 5.0 sources, and finally building Apollo and the bridge.

 ### Start Apollo 5.0
 - Open a terminal, change directory to the apollo-5.0 project (lgsvl fork: https://github.com/lgsvl/apollo-5.0), and type:
 	- `./docker/dev_start.sh` to start apollo container
 	- `./docker/dev_into.sh` to enter the container
-	- Make sure you have built Apollo with GPU enabled options; for more details, refer to [Running Apollo 5.0 with LGSVL Simulator](https://www.lgsvlsimulator.com/docs/apollo5-0-instructions/).
+	- Make sure you have built Apollo with GPU enabled options; for more details, refer to [Running Apollo 5.0 with SVL Simulator](https://www.svlsimulator.com/docs/apollo5-0-instructions/).
 	- `bootstrap.sh && bridge.sh &` to start the Apollo Dreamview Web UI and cyber_bridge.
 - Open browser, enter address `localhost:8888`, and select `Lincoln2017MKZ` from the `vehicle` menu.
 - Be sure to also select the correct map in Dreamview for the desired test case.